 Telephone and Online Therapy for the Treatment of Perinatal / Postpartum OCD

-The OCD Center of Los Angeles also offers webcam based online therapy and telephone therapy to women with Perinatal / Postpartum OCD.
+The OCD Center of Los Angeles also offers webcam based online therapy and telephone therapy to women around the world with Perinatal / Postpartum OCD.
 Telephone and online therapy are cost-effective options for those who have physical and/or psychological limitations that restrict their ability to come to our office, and for women in remote areas who cannot find specialized Perinatal / Postpartum OCD treatment close to their home.
 Telephone and internet therapy have repeatedly been found to be safe and effective in numerous research studies, and have been legal in California since 1997.
 If you would like to learn more about our telephone and online therapy program for Perinatal / Postpartum OCD and related anxiety-based conditions, please click here.

 Intensive Treatment for Perinatal / Postpartum OCD

 We also offer intensive Perinatal / Postpartum OCD treatment.
 This program is designed to meet the needs of women for whom standard outpatient Perinatal / Postpartum OCD treatment is either unavailable or insufficient.
 Our intensive outpatient program is ideal for women from other states or countries who cannot find effective treatment near to their homes, and for women whose symptoms require a more rigorous treatment protocol.
 To learn more about our intensive outpatient treatment for Perinatal / Postpartum OCD, click here.